 I went out of my mind trying to get them off, dawn soap, other cleaners, scrub brushes, light sandpaper, even a magic eraser!
 I was pretty happy with the magic eraser method initially, it seemed to work great.

+Then it dried, and it looked pretty much like I had sanded it off.
+Meaning, white blotches on all the boards.
+I knew this might happen, since magic eraser is an abrasive, but it was still a bummer.
 Anger!!
 After I did my best to remove the most obvious lines, things looked better after we used a deck cleaner on the entire thing.
 More about that later in this post.
 I had such a hard time trying to figure out what to do as far as the sealer.
 Our deck builder recommended Ready Seal, so I got a collection of sample cans of every color (plus fan decks on pine and cedar) through their website.
 It was fun to try all the different shades.

 I thought I had it all worked out to do two different shades to try to blend the pine with the cedar.
 Here are two scrap pieces that accurately show the difference in color: